Alontal/NodeJS-API-boilerplate/readme.md

 # Node API boilerplate

-This is our boilerplate project for an awaosme nodejs api.
+This is our boilerplate project for an awesome nodejs api.

 ## Getting Started